 Contact Person: Ms. Angelice Mitrakas, Office of Autism Research Coordination, National Institute of Mental Health, NIH, 6001 Executive Boulevard, Room 6182A, Bethesda, MD 20892-9669, Phone: 301-435-9269, Email: IACCPublicInquiries@mail.nih.gov.

-Public Comments: Any member of the public interested in presenting oral comments to the Committee must notify the Contact Person listed on this notice by 5:00 p.m.
-ET on Wednesday, October 12, 2016, with their request to present oral comments at the meeting, and a written/electronic copy of the oral presentation/statement must be submitted by 5:00 p.m.
-ET on Tuesday, October 18,
+Any member of the public interested in presenting oral comments to the IACC must notify the Contact Person listed on this notice by 5:00 p.m.
+ET on Friday, April 6, 2018 with their request to present oral comments at the meeting, and a written/electronic copy of the oral presentation/statement must be submitted by 5:00 p.m.
+ET on Tuesday, April 10, 2018.

-A limited number of slots for oral comment are available, and in order to ensure that as many different individuals are able to present throughout the year as possible, any given individual only will be permitted to present oral comments once per calendar year (2016).
+A limited number of slots for oral comment are available, and in order to ensure that as many different individuals are able to present throughout the year as possible, any given individual only will be permitted to present oral comments once per calendar year (2018).
 Only one representative of an organization will be allowed to present oral comments in any given meeting; other representatives of the same group may provide written comments.
 If the oral comment session is full, individuals who could not be accommodated are welcome to provide written comments instead.
-Comments to be read or presented in the meeting must not exceed 250 words or 3 minutes, but a longer version may be submitted in writing for the record.
-Commenters going beyond the 250 word or 3 minute time limit in the meeting may be asked to conclude immediately in order to allow other comments and presentations to proceed on schedule.
+Comments to be read or presented in the meeting will be assigned a 3-5 minute time slot depending on the number of comments, but a longer version may be submitted in writing for the record.
+Commenters going beyond their allotted time in the meeting may be asked to conclude immediately in order to allow other comments and presentations to proceed on schedule.

-Security: In the interest of security, NIH has instituted stringent procedures for entrance onto the NIH campus.
-All visitor vehicles, including taxicabs and hotel and airport shuttles, will be inspected before being allowed on campus.
-Visitors will be asked to show one form of identification (for example, a government-issued photo ID, driver's license, or passport) and to state the purpose of their visit.
-Also as a part of security procedures, attendees should be prepared to present a photo ID at the meeting registration desk during the check-in process.
+Visitors will be asked to sign in and show one form of identification (for example, a government-issued photo ID, driver's license, or passport) at the Start Printed Page 5638meeting registration desk during the check-in process.
 Pre-registration is recommended.
 Seating will be limited to the room capacity and seats will be on a first come, first served basis, with expedited check-in for those who are pre-registered.